polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 So far, we have largely ignored lambda expressions.
 However, now they become increasingly important to understand.
-An expression is basically any value of a node in Hyperlambda that have the type declaration of `:x:`.
+An expression is basically any value of a node in Hyperlambda that have a type declaration of `:x:`.
 The type declaration can be found between its name and its value.

 ```